Can I Sue if I Was Injured by An E-Cigarette Explosion?

 If you’ve been hurt by a defective e-cigarette or other dangerous product, you may have grounds to pursue justice in the form of financial compensation.
 At Goldstein, Heslop, Steele, Clapper, Oswalt, and Smith, our Altoona product liability lawyers are dedicated to the rights of injury victims and their families.
 Call today for the dedicated, highly experienced counsel you deserve.

 Not sure if you have a case?
-Call today for your free initial consultation.
+Contact us today for your free initial consultation.